 - Kurama-dera’s Opening Hours and Access Information

-From Kurama Station to Kurama-dera Temple
+From Kurama Station to Kurama Temple

-From Kurama Station to Kurama-dera’s Niōmon Gate (仁王門), it is just a 5-minute walk.
-The gate also serves as the ticket gate, where the entry fee of 300 yen is payable for each person as a contribution to their environmental maintenance fund.
+The gate also serves as a ticket gate, where an entry fee of 500 yen is payable for each person as a contribution to the environmental maintenance fund.

-To take the Mt.
-Kurama Cable Railway (鞍馬山鋼索鉄道), after passing the Niōmon Gate, make a right turn at the intersection to get to Fumyōden (普明殿), where the cable car’s Mountain Gate Station (山門駅) is located.
+To take the Mt Kurama Cable Railway (鞍馬山鋼索鉄道), after passing the Niōmon Gate, make a right turn at the intersection to get to Fumyōden (普明殿), where the cable car’s Mountain Gate Station (山門駅) is located.

-- A one-way ticket is
+- A one-way ticket to take Mt Kurama Cable Railway is

 - 200 yen for adults